 Can seaweed reduce blood glucose of obese type 2 diabetes patients?

-The results will provide scientific evidence for the application of seaweed in the prevention, treatment or even reversal of type 2 diabetes.
-The final step is to bring locally collected or cultivated seaweed to the market as cost-effective nutrient.
+The beneficial effects observed in the control group may be the result either of a small amount of Nori (0.5 gram/day) and/or of the experimental procedure.
+Future experiments with higher dosages of Sargassum fusiforme and/or of a longer treatment period may reveal a potential role of the seaweed in the prevention, treatment or even reversal of type 2 diabetes and its complications.
+The final step will be to bring locally collected or cultivated seaweed to the market as cost-effective nutrient.
 Seaweed components can be further examined for pharmacological applications.